zmap/zmap/README.md

 Usage
 -----

-A guide to using ZMap is found in our [Github Wiki](https://github.com/zmap/zmap/wiki).
+A guide to using ZMap is found in our [GitHub Wiki](https://github.com/zmap/zmap/wiki).

 License and Copyright
 ---------------------